MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 - "You can use the __init__.py file to define what packages are imported with your package, and how the user interacts with it."
 ---

 As new features are implemented in codes, it is natural for new functions and objects to be added.
 In many projects, this often leads to a large number of functionalities defined within a single module.
-For small, single developer codes, this is not a major issue, but it can still make it difficult to work with.
-With large or multi-developer codes, this can slow development progress to a crawl as it is difficult to both understand and work with the code.
+For small, single developer codes, this is not a major issue, but it can still make code difficult to work with.
+With large or multi-developer codes, this can slow development progress to a crawl as it is difficult both to understand and work with the code.

-In this lesson, we will simulate a developing code by starting with a single python module containing all the methods we have developed, and converting it into a well structured package.
+In this lesson, we will simulate a developing code by starting with a single python module containing all the methods we have developed, and converting it into a well-structured package.

 ## Package Structure
-Lets start by reviewing the package structure provided to us by the [CMS CookieCutter].
+Let's start by reviewing the package structure provided to us by the [CMS CookieCutter].
 We have a directory containing our project with a number of additional features.
 Under our package directory, `molecool`, we can see our current python module `functions.py`.
 For a more detailed explanation of the rest of the package structure, please review the [package setup] section of the lessons.
 ```
 .
 ├── CODE_OF_CONDUCT.md              <- Code of Conduct for developers and users